scipy-lectures/scientific-python-lectures/CONTRIBUTING.rst

 Contributing
 =============

-The Scientific Python lecture notes are a community-based effort and require constant maintenance and improvements.
+The Scientific Python Lecture Notes are a community-based effort and require constant maintenance and improvements.
 New contributions such as wording improvements or inclusion of new topics are welcome.